antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

   --to-html
 ```

-Clustering allows to greatly reduce size of the model without reducing performance or resources usage.
+Clustering allows to greatly reduce the size of the model without significant decrease in quality.
 Here is a comparison of model with and without clustering:

 | Sparsity  | Number of clusters | Accuracy     | Compressed size | Size reduction |